-Nanotechnology is the science of tiny materials which huge impact.
-For example.
-Coating with minute quantities of Cellulose Nano Crystals may replace oxygen barrier made of energy intensive aluminum coating, increase the toughness of cotton yarn by 500% percent and thus reduce significantly the environmental impact of the packaging and the textile industries respectively.
+Nanotechnology is the science of tiny materials with huge impact.
+For example: coating with minute quantities of cellulose nanocrystals may replace an oxygen barrier made of energy-intensive aluminum coating and increase the toughness of cotton yarn by 500%, thus reducing significantly the environmental impact of the packaging and the textile industries respectively.

-The environmental problem is the accumulation of sludge of the recycled paper industry.
-That became an opportunity for us to convert that sludge into useful cellulose nano crystals.
-Nature plays central role since Cellulose Nano Crystals are the natural building blocks of the plant kingdom.
-Once we understood how nature use them, we can reproduce functional materials using biomimicry approach.
+The environmental problem is the accumulation of sludge from the recycled paper industry.
+That became an opportunity for us to convert that sludge into useful cellulose nanocrystals.
+Nature plays a central role since cellulose nanocrystals are the natural building blocks of the plant kingdom.
+Once we understood how nature uses them, we can reproduce functional materials using a biomimicry approach.

 4. How would you explain to someone that does not have the same environmental interest, the importance of nature for economic prosperity and a sustainable future?

 Two hundred years of modern science was not enough time to develop really functional and sustainable materials.
-Our best achievement is plastic that pollute our oceans.
-Nature on the other hand had 3 billon years to develop some of the most amazing materials and systems that we wish had in our possession and most importantly in a sustainable manner.
+Our best achievement is plastic that pollutes our oceans.
+Nature, on the other hand, had 3 billon years to develop some of the most amazing materials and systems that we wish we had in our possession and, most importantly, in a sustainable manner.

 5. What most interested you about UBQ?

-UBQ converts one of the most polluting man made waste into useful function material in a most sustainable way.
-In UBQ we clean our planet earth and produce sustainable building blocks for the future of mankind.
+UBQ converts some of the most polluting manmade waste into useful functional material in a most sustainable way.
+At UBQ, we clean our planet earth and produce sustainable building blocks for the future of mankind.
 What else can be more satisfying?